Release notes

 Move “sparse” argument to run_modal()#

-The eigenvalue / eigenvector solver is chosen when running the run_modal() method, and not anymore an parameter from the rotor model
+The eigenvalue / eigenvector solver is chosen when running the run_modal() method, and is no longer a parameter from the rotor model

 Bug fixes#